-The animation sequence that we have created in this tutorial automatically runs through the complete time range that we defined, one minute by default.
-Sometimes it may be desirable to split the animation into several segments, so that the animation will stop at designated points and can be continued when you desire.
+The animation sequence, that we have created in this tutorial, automatically runs through the complete time range defined (one minute by default).
+Sometimes it is desirable to split the animation into several segments, so that the animation stops at designated points and can be continued when you desire.